nflaig/release-comment-on-pr/README.md

 Note that this action is triggered by the release.published event, which occurs when a new release is published in your repository.

+**IMPORTANT**: `GITHUB_TOKEN` does not have the required permissions to operate on protected branches.
+If you are using this action for protected branches, replace `GITHUB_TOKEN` with a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Inputs

 This action has two required inputs: